QUB library holds thousands of books and e-books on architecture and related subjects, which can be found by searching Library Search.

 Short Loan: Books which are on module reading lists and in high demand are kept in the Short Loan Collection on the ground floor of the McClay Library.

-Reference books, such as encyclopaedias and handbooks, are shelved at the start of the book sequence on Floor 2.
+Reference books, such as encyclopaedias and handbooks, are shelved at the start of the book sequence on floors 1, 2 and 3 of the McClay Library.
 You can recognise them by the shelfmark which begins with R/.

 E-books can be accessed both on campus and from home.
-Find the required book on the Library catalogue and follow the "Queen's Online Resource (Queen's Staff and Students Only)" link.
+Find the required book on Library Search and follow the "Available Online" link.
 You may be asked to log in with your QUB ID card details.

-Use the Library Catalogue to find the books you need.
+Use Library Search to find the books you need.

 This diagram shows how to read a shelfmark.